 At the Naming Party of the Voice Assistants

-A linguistic view of the Alexas & Siris
+A linguistic view of the Alexas, Siris and Hey Portals!

 What makes their names unique and interesting?
-Do they even have a deep meaning?
-And how easy are they to call out across the globe?
-And how natural does it feel to call these assistants?
+Do they have a deep meaning?
+And how easy and accessible are these names across the globe?
+Is there a cultural aspect?

 In the era of digital modernization, technology has come a long way.
-In the avatar of Voice Assistants, always awake, yours truly the assistant is only a call away.
-You ask for it and the Genie connects you to the cloud of information and services.
+In the avatar of Voice Assistants, the always awake yours truly assistant is only a call away.
+You ask for it, and the Genie connects you to the cloud of information and services.

-Well, at the naming party.. the names have to be pleasing, unique, short, simple, and contemporary, just like the trends in the modern baby names.
-What sets apart, is that these wake word names should possibly not conflict with day to day language.
+Well, at the naming party.. the names have to be pleasing, unique, short, simple, and contemporary.. just like the trends in the modern baby names.
+What sets apart, is that these wake word names should not conflict with day to day language.

 Alexa and Hey Siri are nice feminine names which makes them sound natural.
-‘OK Google’ and to an extent ‘Hey Portal’ kind of sound like summoning a robotic protocol exchange.
+‘OK Google’ and to an extent ‘Hey Portal’ kind of sound like summoning a robot loaded with protocols.

 It’s nice that all of them end with a vowel ‘a’ ‘i’ or a semi vowel ‘l’ which makes it more relaxing and accessible across linguistic groups.